 Autologous skin grafts, also referred to as autografts, are permanent covers that use skin from different parts of the individual's body.
 These grafts consist of the epidermis and a dermal component of variable thickness.
 A split-thickness skin graft (STSG) includes the entire epidermis and a portion of the dermis.
 A full thickness skin graft (FTSG) includes all layers of the skin.
 Although autografts are the optimal choice for full thickness wound coverage, areas for skin harvesting may be limited, particularly in cases of large burns or venous stasis ulceration.
-Harvesting procedures are painful, disfiguring and require additional wound care.
+Harvesting procedures are painful, disfiguring and require additional wound care.^{2,4}

-Allografts, which use skin from another human (e.g., cadaver), and Xenografts, which use skin from another species (e.g., porcine or bovine), may also be employed as temporary skin replacements.
-However, they must later be replaced by an autograft or the ingrowth of the patient's own skin.
+Allografts which use skin from another human (e.g., cadaver) and Xenografts which use skin from another species (e.g., porcine or bovine) may also be employed as temporary skin replacements, but they must later be replaced by an autograft or the ingrowth of the patient's own skin. ^{2,4}

-Bioengineered Skin and Cultured Epidermal Autografts (CEA) are autografts derived from the patient's own skin cells grown or cultured from very small amounts of skin or hair follicle.
+Bioengineered Skin / Cultured Epidermal Autografts (CEA) are autografts derived from the patient's own skin cells grown or cultured from very small amounts of skin or hair follicle.
 Production time is prolonged.
-One such product is grown on a layer of irradiated mouse cells, displaying some components of a xenograft.
-Widespread usage has not been available due to limited availability or access to the technology.
+One such product is grown on a layer of irradiated mouse cells, bestowing some elements of a xenograft.
+Wide spread usage has not been available due to limited availability or access to the technology. ^{2,4}